ronan-d/ronan-d.github.io/the-state-monad-intuitively.rst

 ----------------------------------------

 We begin the analogy on the imperative side, with examples given in Rust.
-Say that you have a function that computes the Fibonacci numbers:
+Say that you have a function that computes the nth Fibonacci number:

 .. code-block:: rust